nerevu/CVInsight/docs/wiki/User-Guide.md

    - Avoid scanned documents or images

 2. **Performance**
-   - Process resumes in batches for better efficiency
+   - Process one resume at a time for better accuracy
    - Monitor token usage to optimize costs
-   - Clean up old logs regularly
+   - Use specific extractors when you only need certain information

 3. **Error Handling**
+   - Implement proper try/except blocks in your code
-   - Check logs for processing errors
+   - Check return values for expected fields
    - Verify API key validity
-   - Ensure sufficient disk space

 4. **Security**
    - Keep API keys secure
-   - Regularly rotate API keys
+   - Don't hardcode API keys in your code
-   - Don't share processed results containing sensitive information
+   - Use environment variables for sensitive information

 ## Troubleshooting